sphero-inc/Sphero-Android-SDK/README.md

 1. This line sends the heading of 0° and the maximum speed of 1.0 to Sphero.
 2. This line creates the handle that is used to send the delayed stop command.
-3. This line uses the RollCommand to send the stop.
+3. This line tells the ball to stop

 	Next add a call to `drive()` in the `onActivityResult()` below the call to `blink()`.